pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-16-i-built-a-thing-pinbuddy.md

 - Thanks to [Zuzanna Rupińska](https://www.instagram.com/zuzanna.rupinska/) for brewing a coffee for me during development  :-*
 - Potentially you…

 For the time being english and polish are the only languages supported by PinBuddy.
-Luckily adding new translations is easy — your merge requests will be apreciated.
+Luckily adding new translations is easy — your merge requests will be appreciated.
 All user suggestions, bug reports and feature requests are more than welcome.
 Hit me up on [Twitter](https://twitter.com/pawelgrzybek) or open an issue on [PinBuddy GitHub repository](https://github.com/pawelgrzybek/PinBuddy).

 [Download PinBuddy from Chrome Web Store](https://chrome.google.com/webstore/detail/pinbuddy/ppokjacfheflhaojmndcblibahmopkfl) today and let me know what you think.
 Enjoy!